UdeshyaDhungana/xfce4-theme-switcher/README.md

 ## config

-Follow the instructions in `config` file
+Follow the instructions in `switch.conf` file
 Provide all necessary variables

 ## Usage